Diagnosis of male infertility

 Semen examination

-The first step in assessing a partner's fertility is to perform a semen test.
-This is a basic test in the diagnosis of male infertility, which allows the assessment of sperm count, quality and activity according to the World Health Organisation (WHO) standard.
+The first step in assessing your partner's fertility is to perform a semen tests.
+This is a basic test in the diagnosis of male infertility, which assesses sperm count, quality and activity according to the World Health Organisation (WHO) standard.Â

 MiOXSYS oxidative stress test

-Oxidative stress in semen is the result of lifestyle - excess stress, poor diet and an unhealthy lifestyle.
+Oxidative stress semen is the result of lifestyle - excess stress, poor diet and an unhealthy lifestyle.
 MiOXSYS is the most accurate and currently fastest oxidative stress test available.
-It is a qualitative electrochemical test that measures sORP, the static oxidation-reduction potential in semen.
+It is a qualitative electrochemical test that measures sORP, the static oxidation-reduction potential in the semen.

 MSOME-6600

-The MSOME (motile sperm organelle morphology examination) technique allows the structure of a living sperm to be observed at 6000 times magnification.
-This makes it possible to determine whether the structure of the sperm is normal and which sperm is best.
+Technology MSOME (Motile sperm organelle morphology examination) allows the structure of a living sperm to be observed under 6000x magnification.
+This makes it possible to determine whether the structure of the sperm is normal and which sperm is best.Â

 Testicular biopsy

-A biopsy involves taking a piece of tissue from the testicles of the epididymides for histopathological examination.
-The biopsy is performed by puncturing the testis with a needle through the skin.
-The procedure is performed under local or general anaesthesia.
+Biopsy involves taking a piece of tissue from the testicles of the epididymides for histopathological examination.
+Biopsy is performed by puncturing the testicle with a needle through the skin.
+The procedure is performed under local or general anaesthesia.Â

-The purpose of the scrotal ultrasound examination is to assess the structure and vascularisation of the testes, epididymides and spermatic cord.
-Through the examination, the presence of pathological changes such as varicocele, cysts and nodules can be detected.
+The aim of the study Scrotal ultrasound is to assess the structure and vascularisation of the testes, epididymides and spermatic cord.
+Through the examination, the presence of pathological changes such as varicocele, cysts and nodules can be detected.Â

 SCD test

-Defragmentation of sperm DNA can be one of the main causes of reduced male fertility.
+Defragmentation of sperm DNA may be one of the main reasons for the reduction in male fertility.Â

 HBA® test

-The HBA® test determines the ability of sperm to bind to hyaluronan and thus the percentage of sperm that are capable of fertilising an egg.
+HBA® test determines the ability of sperm to bind to hyaluronan and thus the percentage of sperm that are capable of fertilising an egg.Â

 Make an appointment for an andrology consultation!

-In the case of an andrological consultation at an infertility clinic, it is advisable, firstly, to attend the consultation together with your partner and, secondly, to bring the semen quality test (seminogram or spermiogram) performed earlier.
-The result of the semen examination and a very detailed medical history already gives a certain picture of the situation, which the specialist will supplement with a physical examination.
+In the case of andrological consultation At an infertility clinic, it is advisable, firstly, to attend with your partner, and secondly, to bring with you a previously performed semen quality test (seminogram or spermiogram).
+Result semen tests and a very thorough medical history already provide some insight into the situation, which the specialist will supplement with a physical examination.Â

 Find out more about andrology consultation >>